jhnwu3/BioNetGMMFit/README.md

 All software currently has only been tested on Linux-based systems.

 ### *Eigen*
 Snapshot uses the Eigen 3.3.9 linear algebra library for matrix computations.
+If on Ubuntu, you can do a quick install using:

+    sudo apt install libeigen3-dev

+otherwise you can see more detailed install instructions [here](https://eigen.tuxfamily.org/dox/GettingStarted.html)

 ### *Boost*
-Snapshot uses the Boost 1.7.2 mathematics C++ library for ODE estimations for nonlinear systems.
+Snapshot uses the Boost 1.7.2 odeint C++ library for ODE estimations for nonlinear systems.
+To install the whole boost C++ library, you can try:

+    sudo apt-get install libboost-all-dev

+However, Snapshot only uses the C++ odeint library, so if storage space is an explicit concern, more detailed install intructions can be found [here]

 ## **Getting Started** ##